lluisalemanypuig/lgraph/tests/README.md

 	INPUT 1 input_file_1 format_1

 The format of each file has to be given.
-The formats allowed are those supported by the library:
+The formats allowed are those supported by the library.
+See the documentation for details.
-- Edge list:	edge-list

-Although other formats might be supported, they are not listed here due to lack of proper debugging.
+In case that some format is not supported in the test, the tester will issue an error message.

 ## BODY